commandus/lorawan-network-server/README.md

 - ".hex" - payload each byte represented as hexadecimal two digits number
 - ".b64" - base64 encoded payload

+Option "messageQueueDirFormat" values are:

+- 0 or "bin" (default)
+- 1 or "hex"
+- 2 or "base64"

 lorawan-network-server try to parse payload and insert parsed data to database(s).
 Does not matter success or fail is database insertaion, file is deleted.

 ### gateway.json